GPSnoopy/BelgianChocolateDuke3D/README.md

 * Engine: Leaning left/right falls back to low-res rendering.
 * Engine: Pixel imprecision when rendering health/ammo numbers in the status bar, leaving ghost pixels.
-* Game: Duke is always running, no matter whether SHIFT is pressed or not.

 ## Requirements